vivocha/bot-sdk/README.md

 ```

 3. If you need to perfom data collection tasks, remember that you have to configure the bot *slot-filling* feature in the dedicated nodes of the Dialog section.

+4. When a message sent to the bot contains the `payload` property (like in the case when it is sent as a reaction to a postback button, for example) and it is sent through the default Vivocha drivers, then the message `payload` value will be passed to Watson Assistant as a context parameter named `VVC_MessagePayload`.
+Therefore, it can be retrieved and used as a variable or slot in the Watson Assistant bot logic.

 #### [Vivocha Rich Messages and Watson Assistant](#vivocha-rich-messages-and-watson-assistant)